prestonharberts/def/README.md

 ## Usage

-This program is used `def <word>` but currently does not work with multiple-word dictionary entries like `personal computer`.
+This program is used `def <word>` but currently does not work with multiple-word dictionary entries like `cd player`.
 See the example below for the definition of "how":

 <p align=center><img src="https://github.com/user-attachments/assets/519b507b-6736-4aec-b496-1adc21c30c8f" width="512"></p>